jupyterhub/action-k8s-namespace-report/README.md

 GitHub Action to report info and logs from the current namespace.

 ## Optional input parameters
-- `namespace`: Updates the kubeconfig's current context's namespace.
+- `namespace`: Updates the kubeconfig's current context's namespace to this namespace.
+- `important-workloads`: Always provide logs of these workloads.
+Use space a separator, example: `deploy/my-deployment sts/my-statefulset`.

 ## Example